 Can I fit a passport in a money belt?

 Yes.
 All six money belts in this guide are designed to fit a standard passport.
 Most have a dedicated larger compartment sized specifically for passports.
-The Alpha Keeper and Zero Grid also include a separate RFID-blocking passport sleeve if you prefer to carry your passport in a different bag.
+The Alpha Keeper and a premium theft-coverage brand also include a separate RFID-blocking passport sleeve if you prefer to carry your passport in a different bag.

 How do I wash a money belt?